lingtalfi/CliTools/doc/api/Ling/CliTools/Helper/QuestionHelper/askYesNo.md

-QuestionHelper::askYesNo — Asks the given question to the user, and returns the answer, only if it's y or n.
+QuestionHelper::askYesNo — Asks the given question to the user, repeats it until the answer is either y or n, and returns whether the answer was y.